turquoise-trucking/turquoise-trucking.github.io/documentation/style/Style guide for Cloud.md

-# Style guide for Cloud
+# Style Guide for Cloud

 Written 2021-03-18 by John Earl Hardesty

+*Reading time ~ 6 minutes*

+Consider using the [new Microsoft Edge](https://www.microsoft.com/en-us/edge/features) to read this document for you.
+In the Settings and more menu (3 dots) choose Read Aloud.

+[TOC]

 ## Introduction

-A style guide helps users adhere to a set of rules.
-For cloud storage it will answer questions like date and time formats, how to name files, so on.
+A style guide helps us adhere to a set of rules.
+For cloud storage it will answer questions like date and time formats, how to name files, and so on.

-This guide assumes organization is by department.
+This guide assumes organization is short and deep or a hybrid.

-* **By department** makes folder structure important
+* **Short and deep** makes folder structure important
 * **Long and shallow** makes filenames important
-* **Hybrid approach** makes both important based on how shallow the file tree is
+* **Hybrid** makes both important based on how shallow the file tree is

 Regardless of how we organize, a style guide must be followed.